 Robert Eddy’s PhD is from the University of Durham, England, where he studied the rhetorics of politics, science, and religion.
 He has directed writing programs in China and Egypt, and he was the department’s Director of Composition, from 2002 through 2010.
 He won the University of North Carolina Board of Governors’ Award for Excellence in Teaching, 2001, worth $10,000.
-English Graduate Students voted him Most Supportive Faculty Member in 2007 and again in 2009.
+English Graduate Organization voted his rhetorics of racism course the Best Graduate Seminar of the Year Award, Spring, 2021.
+English Graduate Students also voted him Most Supportive Faculty Member twice.

 – A Language and Power Reader: Representations of Race in a Post-Racist Era.
-Utah State University Press, 2014.
+2014.
+Utah State University Press.
+364 pages.
 Co-Editor Victor Villanueva.

 His Favorite Three Articles: